Updated July 29, 2023

 - Foreign Banks: Singapore has around more than 150 foreign banks.

 And they can be further categorized into different groups:

 - Full Banks: With more than 27 full banks in Singapore.
-BNP Paribas, ABN Amro, HSBC are the most significant and the topmost banks among these.
+BNP Paribas, ABN Amro, and HSBC are the most significant and topmost banks among these.

 - Wholesale Banks: Singapore has around 53 wholesale banks.
 ING Bank, Barclays Bank, and National Australia Bank are among them.

-- Offshore Banks: There are around 37 banks which are offshore banks that include Bank of Taiwan, Korea Development Bank, etc., which are mentionable.
+- Offshore Banks: There are around 37 banks which are offshore banks that, include the Bank of Taiwan, Korea Development Bank, etc., which are mentionable.